Easy Overnight Sourdough Cinnamon Rolls Recipe

 Easy Overnight Sourdough Cinnamon Rolls

-Last, if you do not have a stand mixer with a dough hook, you can combine all your ingredients by hand.
-This will take longer, but I have done it many times and it works!
+If you do not have a stand mixer with a dough hook, you can combine all your ingredients by hand.
+This will take longer, but I have done it many times, and it works!

 WHAT YOU’LL NEED